nbooker99/lab-04-viz-sp-data/lab-04.md

 Filter the data for observations in North Carolina only, and recreate the plot.
 You should also adjust the transparency of the points, by setting the alpha level, so that it’s easier to see the overplotted ones.
 Visually, does Mitch Hedberg’s joke appear to hold here?
+(These visualizations should follow best practices you learned in class, such as informative titles, axis labels, etc.)

 ``` r
 dn_lq %>%